arnavzambre5555-maker/finterest-bollinger-band/README.md

-ML-Driven Bollinger Bands Trading System
+ML-Driven Trading System Using Bollinger-Based Features

 KSHITIJ 2026 – FinStreet / AQUA Competition Submission

-1. Problem Alignment
+1. Objective

-This project implements an end-to-end ML-driven trading system as required by the KSHITIJ 2026 FinStreet problem statement.
+This repository implements a fully automated, machine-learning–driven trading system in strict accordance with the KSHITIJ 2026 FinStreet problem statement.

-The system strictly follows the mandated pipeline:
+The system is designed to:

-Market Data (FYERS API) → Feature Engineering → ML Model → Trading Signals → Backtest → Forward Prediction
+Learn from historical price data

+Predict 5-day forward price direction

+Convert predictions into systematic trading signals

+Backtest the strategy chronologically

+Produce a true forward prediction without future data leakage

 No manual intervention is used at any stage.

+2. End-to-End Pipeline

+The implemented pipeline follows the mandated structure:

+FYERS Market Data → Feature Engineering → ML Model → Signal Generation → Backtest → Forward Prediction

+Each stage is deterministic, reproducible, and auditable.

-2. Data Source & Constraints
+3. Data Source and Constraints

-Data Source: FYERS Official Market Data API
+Market Data Source: FYERS Official Market Data API

-Instrument: Single NSE equity (as per competition stock list)
+Instrument: Single NSE-listed equity (as per competition stock list)

 Frequency: Daily OHLCV